 These are a variety of imaging techniques, including computerized axial tomography (CAT) scans, fluoroscopy, magnetic resonance imaging (MRI), positron emission tomography (PET) scans, and ultrasound, as well as conventional x-rays.

-It also involves making sure that staff is properly trained and knowledgeable in order to provide the best possible care for patients.
+Radiologists make sure that staff is properly trained and knowledgeable in order to provide the best possible care for patients.

-Radiologists are in charge of scheduling patient visits, as well as overseeing the work of their staff, and maintaining excellent customer service.
+They are in charge of scheduling patient visits, as well as overseeing the work of their staff, and maintaining excellent customer service.

 A radiologist must be able to maintain records and perform other administrative duties like ordering supplies, making phone calls, and performing other duties as may be deemed necessary by management.